 On arriving at Sandusky, the commanding General, by invitation, made his head-quarters at a private gentleman's house, where he and his staff were received with the most marked attention.
 Here the plans for entering Canada were matured; the army divided into two divisions.
 Col. Seward, with the right, amounting to about two hundred men, was ordered to Port Clinton; there equip his men; cross on the ice to Point an Pelee, and make a diversion into Canada, while the General, Adjutant Gen. Ashley, and Col. Wilcox, should proceed to attack Malden, with the forces in that vicinity.
 Vreeland was ordered to transport the arm boxes to Port Clinton, immediately, that Col. Seward might experience no delay in waiting for them.
 He reported that he had none to forward.
 A council of officers was instantly called, and Vreeland summoned to appear; and on being asked what he had done with the arms delivered to his care at Conneaut, he replied that he was the commander-in-chief; that the council was illegal-had no authority to call him to account, and that he would not abide their decision-that the arms were somewhere, some in Pennsylvania, some in Ohio, and some in Michigan.
 After a consultation of some hours, he finally acknowledged having done wrong; that the arms and ammunition were forwarded to Perrysburgh and Monroe, and that for the future he would obey the orders of his superior officers.
-The General proposed dismissing him instanter; but the council thought it not prudent; that it would be better to bear very was the state of the mapprise remain Penns up his and purise and purise remain rema roe, to Eve permit the lan count as he h that V ted. discha was pa ard, w money Bloom besides of the ordered of prov low sta tinually teams. the ser this wo here.
+The General proposed dismissing him instanter; but the council thought it not prudent; that it would be better to bear with him until they got possession of the arms.

-Havi tions to late in all poss men at land wa that he every thing ed, the Genmature his us to his reto his care, At Portland chief of the Mr. Victor's ers with the ould foot the ter; but the be better to bear with him until they got possession of the arms.
 He was then ordered to repair immediately to Monroe; collect the stores, and there await until the General arrived with the men.
 An express was immediately sent to Col. Seward, apprising him of Vreeland's conduct; enjoining him to remain where he was, until Maj.
 Lawton arrived from Pennsylvania, with the arms in his charge; and then take up his line of march for Point au Pelee; refresh his men, and proceed as directed by former instructions.
 Mr. James McKenzie, an officer of trust, was also despatched to Monroe, to watch Vreeland's motion.